How To Set Apps Volume And Device Preferences on Windows 11

 Not to mention that you’re also allowed to change Windows 11 startup sound using some extremely simple steps.

-How can I change sound volume for each app in Windows 11?
+How can I set apps volume and device preferences in Windows 11?

 1. Use Windows 11’s Taskbar